 Travel Information

-Please book your flights for at least one day before and after the start and end date of your course or program to allow yourself ample travel time and time to acclimatize to the environment so you are refreshed after flying and ready for the morning pickup.
+Please book your flights for at least one day before and after the start and end date of your program to allow yourself ample travel time and time to acclimatize to the environment so you are refreshed after flying and ready for the morning pickup.

 We also recommend that you stay overnight in Iquitos after finishing the course or program to reintegrate before taking any flights back home.